Theralley/MasterThesis/README.md

 	python3 motion_detector.py -v 6.mp4

 You can change video inputs, see 6.mp4 or other example.
 You can change weight-file (pre-defined to yolov3 and v4), see v4-tiny or v4.
 You can change start frame, see 0 in command.
 You can change height, see 20 or 15(m).
 You can change angle, see 30 or 60(degree).
 Height and angle is for distance calculation.
 Map.py uses data from objectdetection.py.
+Important to see if mp4 or MP4.

 Error 1